davrob01/AmazonBestSellerBooksScraper/AmazonBestSellers/README.txt

 -------------------------------------

 1. Extract the zip file to a new folder
-2. Open the folder and Run the file AmazonBestSellerBooks.exe
+2. Open the folder and Run the file AmazonBestSellerBooksScraper.exe
 3. A new window should appear.
 Click "Start" button to begin the process.
 4. Progress will be updated throughout.
 Books added should constantly be increasing.
 5. Let the program run until completion.